DBT Drug Addiction Treatment

 During Dialectical Behavior Therapy, therapists are adamant about the patients completing each of the four modules of the treatment.
 The order in which the modules are completed is also crucial to the success of the overall treatment.
 Regardless of a person’s background, it seems that all patients naturally gravitate toward this module order, so it only seems fitting.

-Below are the four modules and a description of each of the DBT therapy techniques:
+Below is a more detailed description of each of the DBT therapy techniques:

 1. Mindfulness

-Mindfulness is basically the foundation of DBT.
+Mindfulness is the foundation of DBT.
 It’s the skill that, once learned, helps patients with the rest of the therapy.
-It is the same concept found in Buddhist practices, one that teaches the student to remain in the present moment.
-Learning mindfulness allows the patient to pay attention to and embrace the present moment as well as feeling all emotions fully in each moment and with perspective.
-In other words, when a patient’s emotions have them thinking too far in the past or future, the reminder of mindfulness helps to bring them back to the present.
+It is the same concept found in Buddhist practices, that teaches the student to remain in the present moment.
+Learning mindfulness allows the patient to pay attention to and embrace the present moment, in addition to feeling all emotions fully in each moment and with perspective.
+In other words, when a patient’s emotions have them thinking too far in the past or future, mindfulness helps to bring them back to the present.
 In turn, this helps them see the situation and their emotions for what they truly are.

 It teaches the mantra of “radical acceptance” or “reality acceptance,” which are the ideas that both positive and negative situations should be faced without judgment.